Frequency of Disbursements

 ||Number of Payments

 Entrance counseling is required of all first time borrowers for each loan program.
-Exit counseling is required of any student who has had a student loan, who ceases to attend, or drops below half time enrollment.
+Exit counseling is required of any student who has had a federal student loan and who ceases to attend or drops below half time enrollment.

 Follow these links to complete counseling.